shiumash/weav/README.md

 - Event planning system offers intelligent outing suggestions based on shared availability windows among participants

 ## Technical Stack
-The frontend is built using React.js and Next.js, leveraging the power of modern web technologies to provide a smooth, responsive user experience.
-The interface is styled using Tailwind CSS, with TypeScript support for enhanced code reliability and maintainability.
+The frontend is built using React.js and Next.js, and the interface is styled with Tailwind CSS, and TypeScript support.
 The backend utilizes a REST API, GCal API, as well as Google Gemini Wrapper.

 ## Installation